 Glazing or spot putty is necessary to fill in deeper scratches.
 Choose a reliable brand, and get a squeegee for easy application.
 Use the squeegee to spread the putty over the prepared area, making sure to cover the entire scratch the first time.
 A second coat could disrupt the smooth surface you’re trying to create.
 Wet a soft cloth and gently wipe the area until putty covers only the scratch.
 After the area has dried completely, sand it down to remove any uneven spots in the putty.
 Wipe off the debris and clean the area using a clean microfiber cloth or towel.

 This is kind of a curveball in the preparation process because you don’t actually do anything to the affected area in it!
 This step is where you practice the application of your touch up paint on the included practice strip.
 Even professionals need practice, and this is one of the best ways to make sure all your other preparation isn’t wasted.

 Good luck, and have fun!
-If you have any questions, you can always reach out to our customer service team by clicking the link at the top of the page.
+If you have any questions, you can always reach out to our customer service team.